andresaraque/Responsive-Portfolio-Website/readme.md

 ├── js/ `Contains JavaScript files for interactivity`

+├── projects/ `Contains HTML files for each project description`

 ├── index.html `Main HTML file of the portfolio website`

 ├── 404.html `404 HTML file When page not found`